pavi2803/pavi2803/README.md

 #### Data Scientist & ML Enthusiast

 I love working with data and transforming it into actionable insights, solving business challenges in healthcare, retail, and finance.
-Skilled in machine learning, deep learning in computer vision (GANs, VAEs, CNNs), and model deployment; frequently utilizing - Python, R, SQL, TensorFlow, and PyTorch.
+Skilled in machine learning, deep learning in computer vision and model deployment; frequently utilizing - Python, R, SQL, TensorFlow, and PyTorch.

 🌱 I have technical experience and interests in: Data Science, Model development, MLOps and building scalable pipelines.